V-Rajasekar/README/Project-Reactor-Notes.md

 ## To learn how to write reactive programming
 **Flux & Mono**
-- Flux and Mono is a reactive type that impl Ractive Streams specification
+- Flux and Mono is a reactive type that impl Reactive Streams specification (Publisher, Subscriber, Subscription and Processor)
 - Flux and Mono is part of the **reactor-core** module.
 - Flux is a reactive type to represent a list 0 to N elements.
 - Mono is a reactive type to represent  0 to 1 element.
--

 - [Project Reactor Reference Guide](https://projectreactor.io/docs/core/release/reference/)
     - covers Mono and Flux creation